Victoria’s Secret Officially Cancels 2019 Fashion Show, Shocking Fans Of The Iconic TV Special

 Victoria’s Secret has canceled its 2019 fashion show, leaving fans of the longtime annual TV extravaganza stunned.
-The famous lingerie show, which launched in 1995 and became am annual staple featuring wing-clad supermodels such as Naomi Campbell and Gisele Bundchen, has been a must-see TV event since 2001.
+The famous lingerie show, which launched in 1995 and became an annual staple featuring wing-clad supermodels such as Naomi Campbell and Gisele Bundchen, has been a must-see TV event since 2001.

 Amid recent buzz about the future of the show, Victoria’s Secret parent company L Brands confirmed the news via a conference call, according to Fortune.
 CFO Stuart Burgdoerfer said the iconic fashion show will become a thing of the past in order to “evolve the messaging of [the company].”